-The undergraduate programs at Tufts include the School of Arts and Sciences, the School of Engineering, the Jonathan M. Tisch College of Citizenship and Public Service, and the College of Special Studies (which hands out bachelor of fine arts degrees through the School of the Museum of Fine Arts.)
+The undergraduate programs at Tufts include the School of Arts and Sciences, the School of Engineering, the Jonathan M. Tisch College of Citizenship and Public Service, and the College of Special Studies (which hands out Bachelor of Fine Arts degrees through the School of the Museum of Fine Arts.)

 The most popular majors include social sciences; biological/life sciences; engineering; computer and informational sciences; and interdisciplinary studies.
 Tufts also offers programs through the Experimental College.
 Although the college does not give degrees, it gives students the chance to take classes for credit in a variety of different fields.
 This allows them to take courses from non-academics and explore various interests.
 Upperclassmen are also able to create and teach their own classes.

 Tufts has a thriving social atmosphere on campus.
-About 9 percent of students participate in Greek life.
+About 8 percent of students participate in Greek life.
 (As part of the ten fraternities, six sororities, and one co-ed group.)
 The university is also well known for its biweekly magazine, “The Tufts Observer,” which was founded in 1895.
 The newspaper, “Tufts Daily,” has been named one of the best college newspapers in the country.

 Tufts also has a strong athletic program.
 They participate in the New England Small College Athletic Conference (NESCAC) in the National Collegiate Athletic Association (NCAA) Division III levels.
 Their mascot is Jumbo the elephant, because one of the original trustees was P.T.
 Barnum.
 Barnum was famous for his circuses, and the elephant has remained behind the school spirit of Tufts University.
 There is even an elephant statue near Barnum Hall (the biology building).

 Students looking for a suburban atmosphere just a short distance from a big city should investigate Tufts University.
-Their individualized courses of study and strong faculty members should entice students interested in flexible, yet enriching academic programs.
+Their individualized courses of study and strong faculty members should entice students interested in flexible yet enriching academic programs.
 With notable alumni including senators and Olympians, Tufts offers numerous opportunities for all its undergraduates.
 The on-campus social traditions and activities also provide a well-rounded college experience for all students.

 Early decision (Round 1): Nov.
-1 (Applicants notified December 15.)
+4 (Applicants notified mid-December.)

 Early decision (Round 2): Jan.
-1 (Applicants notified February 15.)
+6 (Applicants notified early February.)

 Regular decision: Jan.
-1 (Applicants notified by April 1.)
+6 (Applicants notified by April 1.)

 Transfer deadline: Mar.
-15 (Applicants notified by mid June.)
+15 (Applicants notified by mid-June.)

 Freshmen Admissions

-Number of 2022 (Class of 2026) applicants: 34,880
+Number of applicants: 34,003

-Enrolled: 1,804
+Enrolled: 1,739

-Yield: 50.6%
+Yield: 50.5%

-Acceptance rate: 9%
+Acceptance rate: 10.1%

 Transfer Admissions

-Number of transfer applicants: 1,237
+Number of transfer applicants: 1,536

-Transfers admitted: 90
+Transfers admitted: 196

-Transfer acceptance rate: 7.3%
+Transfer acceptance rate: 12.8%

-Applicants placed on the waitlist: 1,264
+Applicants placed on the wait list: 1,324

-Admitted off the waitlist: -0-
+Admitted off the wait list: 200

 Academic Qualifications